blackboxaudio/bbx_audio/README.md

 A Rust workspace for audio DSP with C FFI bindings for JUCE plugin integration.

+> :warning: These crates are still in early development.
+Expect breaking changes in some releases.

 ## Crates

 | Crate | Description |